-Within the Residential 1 designation at the northeast side of the intersection of York Road and Wyndham Street South, the minimum net density of development shall comply with the Medium Density Residential designation of the Official Plan.
+Within the Residential 1 designation at 72 York Road, the minimum net density of development shall comply with the Medium Density Residential designation of the Official Plan.

 11.1.7.8 Residential 2 Areas

 Residential 2 areas are those areas within Downtown where, based on the location, size and configuration of properties, high density forms of housing are appropriate.
 The following uses may be permitted: